 More than dogs: Explore the possibilities

-Guide Dogs Australia provides a full range of expert services to support the independence of Australians with vision loss.
+Guide Dogs Australia provides a full range of expert services to support the independence of Australians with low vision or blindness.

-The length and breadth of our individual client training programs are entirely dependent on our client’s needs and are not restricted or capped by Government or case mix funding.
+The highly experienced team understands that people often need a mix of different supports and programs to reach their personal potential.
+The length and breadth of Guide Dogs Australia’s individualised training programs are entirely dependent on your needs, and are not restricted or capped by Government or case-mix funding.

-For more information about the work of Guide Dogs in Australia, visit their website.
+For more information about Guide Dogs Australia, and how they can support you to live a more independent life, visit their website.